vantage-sh/docs.vantage.sh/docs/partners.md

     <img alt="Pop-up window for creating a new managed account" width="100%" src="/img/partners/new-account.png" />
 </div>
 6. Click **Create Account**.

+## Assigning Access to Customer Manged Account {#managed-account-rbac}
+Access to Customer Managed Account is managed through [Role Based Access Control (RBAC)](/rbac).
+Users in the Management Account with the Owner role can set access to Managed Accounts by Team by:
+- Navigate to the **Teams** tab within Settings.
+- Click on the Team you would like to manage access for, and then click on the **Access** tab
+- Scroll down to **Managed Account Access.** Here, you will see a list of all managed accounts.
+Here, you can set a Team’s access to a Managed Account

+By default, the Everyone Team does not grant access to any Managed Accounts, and access to a Managed Account must be given by granting access through the Everyone team or another team.
+You can set 3 different access levels for a team:
+- **Can Access** - Members of the team will be granted explicit access to the Managed Account
+- **Cannot Access** - Members of the team will be explicitly denied access to this Managed Account
+- **Inherit Access** - Access to the Managed Account will be determined by the Everyone Team

+If a user is a part of a Team that “Cannot Access” a Managed Account, they will not be able to access that Managed Account, even if they are given “Can Access” via a different team.
+Users will maintain the same role that they have in the Management Account when entering a Managed Account.

 ## Access a Customer's Managed Account